 - After you complete the application, provide 2 copies of the project request to the committee member who plans to sign it.

 - Backup documentation must be provided for all expenses.
 A hard copy of costs/estimates should be attached with each application packet.
 Backup documentation should include: conference agenda and registration price, air fare, lodging, ground transportation, any misc items, etc. Feel free to print web pages that contain this information and attach to the application packet.
 (See Application Form)

 - Ongoing projects will not be funded.
 The committee can provide one-time "seed" money to help a project get started.
 Due to limited funding, the committee will not fund wages, benefits, production costs, equipment purchases, higher education expenses which includes tuition, fees or textbooks, or faculty-related responsibilities.
 Ongoing projects include certification programs with multiple classes.

 - Funding support from a department or other sources are encouraged and should be included on the Project Budget Worksheet.
-Proposals without support must include an explanation for lack of funding.
+Proposals without other financial support must include an explanation for lack of funding.

 - Applications will be reviewed individually on their own merit.
 The committee can fund more than one request from the same department; however, they should be presented individually.
 Priority will be given to those applications not funded within the past 3 years.